Read this in other languages:

 Linux System Roles create a consistent user interface to provide settings to a given subsystem that is abstract from any particular implementation.
 For example, assigning an IP Address to a network interface should be a generic concept separate from any particular implementations such as init networking scripts, NetworkManager, or systemd-networkd.

-This exercise will use two Linux System Roles, the timesync
+This exercise will use two Linux System Roles, the timesync and firewall roles.

 In the Ansible Automation Controller UI navigate to Projects then click on the Ansible official demo project: